zolbatar/dariclang/README.md

 Mac
 ---

-To run the standard test file, do either of the following from the binary directory (i.e. mac):
+To run the standard test file, extract the ZIP and run something like this:

-./Daric Tester.daric\
+mac/Daric Tester.daric\
-./Daric Tester.daric Tester && ./Tester
+mac/Daric Tester.daric Tester && ./Tester

 The second option will create an executable.
 Replace Tester.daric with any of the other source files.